kubewarden/docs/src/quick-start.md

 > **QUICK NOTES:**
 >
-> The default configuration values should be good enough for the majority of deployments, and all the options are documented [here](https://charts.kubewarden.io/#configuration).
+> The default configuration values should be good enough for the majority of deployments.
+All options are documented [here](https://charts.kubewarden.io/#configuration).

 ## Main components